 Shorts and skirts must come to within 21⁄2 inches of the students' knees (the "dollar bill test").
 Belt buckles cannot be excessively large.
-Shirts must be tucked in.
-Pants are to be worn at the waist and are not to be excessively baggy.
+Pants are to be worn at the waist and are not to be excessively baggy without any holes or tattered.